HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Can you wear hiking boots everyday?

 Yes, you can wear hiking boots everyday but keep in mind this will reduce how long they last.
-Many people that are on their feet all day find hiking footwear very comfortable since they are designed to be worn in rough terrain and on the trails.
+Many people on their feet all day find hiking footwear very comfortable since it is designed to be worn in rough terrain and on the trails.

 A good pair of hiking boots should last between 500-1000 miles.
-The actual timeframe will depend on how many miles you hike at a time, as well as the terrain you are hiking on.
-If you are a frequent hiker then you may go through a couple pairs a year.
+The actual timeframe will depend on how many miles you hike at a time and the terrain you are hiking on.
+If you are a frequent hiker, then you may go through a couple of pairs a year.

 Wrapping It Up…

-There you have it, the best beginner hiking boots for women and men as well as how to buy your first pair!
-No doubt by this point, you’re probably itching to hit the trail.
+There you have it, the best beginner hiking boots for women and men, along with what to look for in your first pair!
+No doubt, by this point, you’re probably itching to hit the trail.

 The woods are calling — but remember, your footwear will be your closest companion when the going gets rough.